 You should consider an Everest climb that limits the risk to the Climbing Sherpa’s.
 The more experience you have, the more you will be in a position to manage yourself and your safety.
 Can you can carry your own gear up the mountain?
-Why have someone else putting their lives at risk on the mountain for your personal endeavor?
+Why have someone else putting their lives at risk on the mountain for your personal endeavor.
+Be prepared.

-I have my own office in Kathmandu with my own full time Climbing Sherpa crew.
-Should I them to take risk I am not willing to take?
+We have our own office in Kathmandu with our own full time Climbing Sherpa crew.
+Should they be willing to take risks I am not willing to take?
 I personally want to limit the risk to them at all times no matter what mountain we aim to climb.

 So, after our South American adventure, we returned to Ireland and decided to explore the idea of Climbing Mount Everest.
 We had a good level of climbing and mountaineering experience but limited experience with high altitude.
 Our goal was to do this as quickly as possible, so we planned the date of May 2008.